 The Aleppo pine (Pinus halepensis) can enhance your landscape if you live in a hot, dry location and have a spacious yard.
 This Mediterranean native is an evergreen conifer that has adapted to growing in warm, dry conditions.
 It is sometimes grown as a living Christmas tree.

 It is related to fir trees, spruce trees, cedars, hemlocks, and the larches, which are deciduous conifers.
 The tree's common name, Aleppo pine, comes from the city of the same name in Syria.
 Another name for this tree is Jerusalem pine.
 Each leaf bundle (fascicle) contains two or sometimes three needles, and each thin needle is 2 to 4 inches long.
 As with other pine trees, the Aleppo pine is monoecious, with both male and female flowers on each tree.
 The cones are 2 to 5 inches long and oblong, round or egg-shaped.
 When they first form, they are green.
 Eventually, they turn brown as they age.
 The seeds are spread to new areas by wind after the cones mature and open.

-Able to grow about a foot a year, the tree reaches full size, it is anywhere from 30 to 80 feet tall with a similar spread, with the ultimate size depending on the growing conditions.
+Able to grow about a foot a year, the tree reaches a full size of anywhere from 30 to 80 feet tall with a similar spread; the ultimate size depending on the growing conditions.
 It grows in an irregular shape and is best planted during the late summer months of August and September.
 Unless you have a spacious yard, this tree may potentially become too large and overpower the area.
 It serves well in parks and commercial plantings.